How Will The Northern Ireland Protocol Impact Pharma Companies?

 What Impact Will the Northern Ireland Protocol Have On the Pharmaceutical Industry?

-From next year, Northern Ireland will continue to uphold the EU’s falsified medicines directive (FMD) but the UK will not.
+From next year, Northern Ireland will continue to uphold the EU’s falsified medicines directive (FMD), however, the UK will not.
 This directive prevents falsified or fraudulent medicines from entering the EU market.
 The manufacturers must continue to place a barcode on each of the product packs and log crucial product information on the relevant EU database.

 The Association of the British Pharmaceutical Industry (ABPI) has requested the British government to negotiate a 1-year ‘Phase In’ phase to help prevent any expected disruptions to the supply of medicines.